usds/website-staging/_news-and-blog/2024-08-19-user-research-and-the-paperwork-reduction-act.md

 **Why did the PRA not cover this research?**

 In this project, the DOL directly observed the experiences of program applicants and participants and asked non-standardized questions on a particular process, theme, or issue without any specification of the information being sought.
 [See 5 CFR 1320.3(h)(3)](https://www.ecfr.gov/current/title-5/chapter-III/subchapter-B/part-1320){:target="blank"}.
 This type of research was also PRA exempt because it involved usability testing a website.
-[See White House and Office of Information and Regulatory Affairs memo](https://www.whitehouse.gov/wp-content/uploads/2024/11/PRA-Usability-Testing-Guidance-Memo.pdf){:target="blank"}.
+[See White House and Office of Information and Regulatory Affairs Usability Testing memo.](https://www.whitehouse.gov/wp-content/uploads/2024/11/PRA-Usability-Testing-Guidance-Memo.pdf){:target="blank"}.

 ### Case study 2: Conducting user research for a new application launch